bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/ecliptism.md

 placing the modern Ecliptism somewhere after this year, since the Daily Whisper articles seem to be released around the same time and link to each other.

+In [Faith Over Flesh](tdw-faithedge), described in an article on [The Daily Whisper](webbrowser), a death-row inmate named Jonah will be crucified in an immersive artificial experience.
+The man had recently found new faith and is rumoured to be involved with Ecliptism, something the author links back to the [Mantra cult](mantra).
+Since the technology communicates directly with the brain, this show has the potential for modern Ecliptists to use it for their own beliefs.
+Believing that brain manipulation and suffering purify the soul, they may have been using the show to reach their own Eclipse.
+[Victor Carmine](../characters/victor-carmine) promotes both [Mindstream](mindstream) and the show itself, stating that the technology has many beneficial applications, despite critics pointing out many concerning possibilities and test anomalies.

 ***

 ## Read More